AC 3000ME: AC Ghia

 In July 1980 Ford of Europe chairman Bob Lutz and vice president Karl Ludvigsen were in Turin at Carrozzeria Ghia checking on some ongoing projects.
 Ghia's chief designer at the time was Filippo Sapino.
 Sapino mentioned that Ghia was looking for a mid-engined Ford platform as a base for some future studies, and the Ford-powered 3000ME came up.
 Ludvigsen, whose responsibilities included overseeing Ford's European motorsports programs, saw this as a possible replacement for the recently retired Mark II Escort rally car.
-Ludvigsen involved both Ford's directory of rallying Peter Ashcroft and Ford's chief designer Uwe Bahnsen and on 22 September circulated a memo indicating that the revised car would conform to the new 1982 Broup B rules.
+Ludvigsen involved both Ford's directory of rallying Peter Ashcroft and Ford's chief designer Uwe Bahnsen and on 22 September circulated a memo indicating that the revised car would conform to the new 1982 Group B rules.

 AC provided Ghia with two cars, one completely assembled and one rolling chassis, on the condition that they would be able to display the car at the 1981 Geneva Motor Show.
 The complete 3000ME left Thames Ditton on 16 October and arrived in Turin 4 days later, leaving 4 months for the work to be completed.

 At 150 in long and under 60 in wide the resulting car, named the AC Ghia, was both shorter and narrower than the original 3000ME.
 At 46 in high it was one inch taller.
 The car featured exterior door handles hidden in the edge of the engine intake ducts.
 Small quarter lights were added.
 Deep-offset alloy wheels from Speedline mounted 225/50 VR15 Pirelli P6 tyres.

 When it appeared at Geneva, it garnered favourable reviews.
 By this time Ford's rally efforts had moved on to a turbocharged, rear-wheel drive Mk.
 III Escort, so the AC Ghia was no longer being considered for that role.
 Still, both Ford and AC were looking for ways to get the car into production.
 Ford's interest in the car may have been informed by the progress General Motors was making on their nascent P-car project.
 Internal discussions at Ford over July and August 1981 determined that AC's production capacity was not sufficient for them to supply Ford's North American sportscar project.
 AC was told that Ghia would sell them the prototype and the tooling for it at a "nominal price".
 A new engine would have to be found, as Ford was phasing out the Essex V6, although the Ford Cologne V6 in fuel-injected form would be a natural replacement.
 Ultimately neither Ford nor AC were able to muster sufficient resources to put the car into production.
 The prototype was auctioned off in 2002.